Proposed by Ant International: https://www.ant-intl.com/en/

 query – whereby the token contract atomically consumes an approval when the holder initiates the transfer.- Generic data structures, events, and hooks that allow alternative permissioning logics (KYC lists, travel-rule attestations, CBDC quotas) to share the same plumbing.

-Reference circuits, SDKs, and Solidity templates are provided, but the standard admits any zk-proof system and any JSON (or future XML) schema.
+Reference implementation, SDKs, and Solidity templates are provided using RISC Zero as the proving system, but the standard admits any zk-proof system and any JSON (or future XML) schema.

 Motivation